NLovePink/CIS-10W-Fitness-Club-Non-Profit/README.md

 # CIS 102W (Wed Design for Non Profit Organization) - Fitness Club Non Profit

+_Individual semester-long project for CIS 102W - Web Design for Non Profit Organization where I had to create a fitness website based off our class textbook, Responsive Web Design with HTML5 and CSS 9th Edition by Jessica Minnick._

+**Mission:**
-Welcome to Forward Fitness Club.
-Our mission is to help our clients meet their fitness and nutrition goals.
+Help clients meet their fitness and nutrition goals.

 If you have struggled with getting healthy and need the motivation and resources to make a healthy lifestyle change, contact us today.
 Our facility includes state-of-the-art equipment, convenient group training classes, and nutrition tips and information to keep you healthy.